csarabia31/DataViz-P2/README.txt

 Creates a parallel coordinate graph with the given data set.
-Written in Processing.
-When you run it, dialog box will open, select the given data set (in files) and the graph will be created
+When you run it a dialog box will open, select the given data set (in files) and the graph will be displayed.

+This project was done using Processing, so if you want to run:

+    -Go to https://processing.org/download/ To download Processing
+    -Download Files and open using Processing
+    -click run

+If you want to see screenshots of what the output looks like, go to folder "Screenshots".

+# Project By: Camilo Sarabia
+## Skeleton Code By: Dr. Paul Rosen